nyaruka/goflow/docs/md/expressions.md

 ## split(text, delimiters)

-Splits `text` based on the characters in `delimiters`
+Splits `text` based on the given characters in `delimiters`.

-Empty values are removed from the returned list
+Empty values are removed from the returned list.

 ```objectivec